yunzhang77/hw4/readme.md

 ## Quick Guide

 After the package is installed on your local R environment, you can perform simple linear regression analysis by calling:
-  - `linear_regression()`: which will take three arguments - independent variable name, dependent variable name, and data frame
+  - `linear_regression()`: which will take three arguments - independent variable name (char), dependent variable name (char), and data (data.frame)
-  - `plot_linear_regression()`: which will take two arguments - result from `linear_regression()` and data frame
+  - `plot_linear_regression()`: which will take two arguments - result from `linear_regression()` and data
   - `print()` can be called to print user-friendly linear regression result that contains regression coefficients
-  - `summary()` can be called to print statistics of the regression model To better help user to learn this package, two example data sets are included in the package `data_glucose_simple` and `happiness_data`. `data_glucose_simple` can be used to test the functionality of the package and `happiness_data` is a relatively more challening data sets that could be used to validate package performance.
-See example below to see how to use this package.
+  - `summary()` can be called to print statistical analysis result of the regression model

+To better help user to learn how to use this package, two example data sets are included in the package `data_glucose_simple` and `happiness_data`. `data_glucose_simple` can be used to test the functionality of the package and `happiness_data` is a relatively more challening data sets that could be used to validate package performance.
+See example below on how to use this package.

 ## Example

-This is a basic example which shows you how to use this package solve simple linear regression problem:
+This is a basic example which shows you how to use this package to solve simple linear regression problem:

 ```r